For urgent consular assistance call

 More information:

-Public hospitals are reasonable in large cities.
+Public hospitals are of a reasonable standard in large cities.
 Services are limited in rural and border regions.

 Most doctors and hospitals will need payment up-front or evidence of medical insurance before treating you, even in an emergency.
-If you're a dual citizen, don't presume you're covered for medical costs.
+Don't presume you're covered for medical costs if you're a dual citizen.
 Check with the Polish Social Insurance (ZUS).

 If you're seriously ill or injured, you'll need medical evacuation to a place with better facilities.
 Medical evacuation can be very expensive.